 We understand the need of customers to have oversight and feel confidence in the quality of their safety data and as such we offer the flexibility to choose a full, end-to-end case processing solution, or a hybrid approach where customers can be involved in the case processing workflow such as final quality or medical review.
 Each customer has their owned unique database instance, which allows secure and controlled access to customer-specific safety data and efficient maintenance of the system.
 This approach also allows us to tailor each customer database to meet any specific requirements the customer may have such as certain data list options (e.g. causality and severity options), reporting requirements, case narrative templates and case query forms.

-Whatever stage of the product lifecycle you may be at , be it at early phase clinical trials, large pivotal late stage studies, navigating your product through authorisation, dealing with complex post-authorisation safety commitments and solicited sources or data and all the way through to well-established use and the seemingly endless ocean of safety data available from generic use, it is vital that you don’t let your data let you down.
+Whatever stage of the product lifecycle you may be at, be it at early phase clinical trials, large pivotal late stage studies, navigating your product through authorization, dealing with complex post-authorization safety commitments and solicited sources or data and all the way through to well-established use and the seemingly endless ocean of safety data available from generic use, it is vital that you don’t let your data let you down.
 Ultimately, we all share the responsibility to ensure that our customers medicinal products are safe and effective for all trial subjects and patients and any safety signals are promptly identified and assessed for potential impact to the product’s benefit-risk profile.
 Our fully validated and comprehensive safety database, together with our team of experts and our uniquely collaborative, transparent, supportive and tailored approach ensures our customers maintained regulatory compliance and peace of mind.